Port Role in the Community

 Port of Vancouver truck volumes and routes and travel times

-- Port of Vancouver Truck Route Study, University of Washington, Executive Summary, 2011
+- Truck Route Study Summary, University of Washington, 2011

-- Port of Vancouver Truck Route Study, University of Washington, Final Report, 2011
+- Truck Route Study Final Report, University of Washington, 2011

 Port of Vancouver & Portland Trade Capacity study and commodity flow